union-imgcross icon

 2. Personal Income Tax

-The Personal Income Tax is applicable on taxpayers who are physically present in Croatia or have real estate at their disposal for an uninterrupted period of 183 days in either one or two calendar years are deemed as resident taxpayers.
+The Personal Income Tax is applicable to taxpayers who are physically present in Croatia or have real estate at their disposal for an uninterrupted period of 183 days in either one or two calendar years and are deemed resident taxpayers.

 Earning Tax Rate (%)